Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/development/improving-software-quality.md

 ### Automated maintenance systems

-Continuous code analysis tools.
+Passively continuous code analysis tools.

-This can be as simple as giving engineers information for them to manually improve their software.
+This can be as simple as giving engineers information for them to manually improve their software (SonarQube, etc.).

 However, the better ones continuously improve the software automatically (or suggest to do so).
 This is stuff like: